bhyvex/cloudly/README.md

 mkdir /var/www/cloudly
 </pre>

-..and make sure that you copy over cloudly files into the /var/www/cloudly and/or set up a symlink accordingly.

 TBD

-For more information about the nginx configuration see the NGINX Wiki on <a>http://wiki.nginx.org/DjangoFastCGI</a>
+For more information about the Django and nginx configuration see the NGINX Wiki on <a>http://wiki.nginx.org/DjangoFastCGI</a>

 12) Configuring NGINX (with the SSL support)

-You'd need to contact me about this one.
+There are quite a few steps involved, you'd need to contact me about this one, I'd be happy to help.
 You can reach me on jparicka@gmail.com, or Skype: jparicka

 13) Run the API